mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ## Customization

+### Slots

-Some areas of the layout can be replaced with custom components by using the `slots` and `slotProps` props.
+Certain areas of the layout can be replaced with custom components by using the `slots` and `slotProps` props.
-This allows you to add, for example:
+Some possibly useful slots:

-- new items to the toolbar in the header, such as a search bar or button;
+- `toolbarActions`: allows you to add new items to the toolbar in the header, such as a search bar or button.
+The default `ThemeSwitcher` component can be imported and used if you wish to do so, as shown in the example below.

-- footer content in the sidebar.
+- `sidebarFooter`: allows you to add footer content in the sidebar.

 {{"demo": "DashboardLayoutSlots.js", "height": 400, "iframe": true}}

+### Examples

+#### Settings menu with custom theme switcher

+{{"demo": "DashboardLayoutCustomThemeSwitcher.js", "height": 400, "iframe": true}}